codedemonuk/operations-review-2022/src/index.md

 Note:

-Thank you.

-I will now take questions.
+Thank you for giving me this time today and I will now take questions.

 ---